sexfrance/truedriver/docs/tutorials/index.md

-The following tutorials demonstrate how to use Zendriver for a variety of real-world web automation tasks, including
+The following tutorials demonstrate how to use truedriver for a variety of real-world web automation tasks, including

 - Navigating an infinitely scrolling feed
 - Creating user accounts